 Enjoy WriteFreely?
 Want to help build it?
 We welcome your help and input!

 WriteFreely is backed by the Write.as team.
 While we provide the vision for the project, WriteFreely is ultimately a community effort, and thrives when it gets input and support from the people using it.
-We can't do this alone — even when the software was closed-source, we heavily relied on users telling us what they needed so we could build it around them.
+We can't do this alone — even before the software was free, we heavily relied on users telling us what they needed so we could build it around them.

 So whether you know how to code, know another language, or are good at communicating with others, you can have a direct impact on this project.